Jamcdonald120/Titancraft-Above-Wiki/Enchantments.md

 | Void | If a weapon with Void kills a mob, it drops no loot or XP.
 Same for any blocks mined. | | | Sword, Axe, Spear, Bow, Crossbow, Mace | Pickaxe, Shovel, Hoe |

-### Vanilla Enchantments
+## Vanilla Enchantments
 Here is a list of all of the enchantments that can go above normal level limitations, when you acquire them in the Above.
-When trying to combine enchantments in an anvil, it's important to be aware of which slot the items/enchantments are in.
-If you put an over-leveled Vanilla enchantment in the second anvil slot, or put an over-leveled Vanilla enchantment in the first anvil slot and the same (but Vanilla-leveled) enchantment in the second slot, the final item will be subject to normal Vanilla level rules.
-Always double-check your final item BEFORE removing it from the Anvil.
-For example:
-- Sword with Unbreaking IV + Sword with Void = Sword with Unbreaking IV and Void.
-- Sword with Void + Sword with Unbreaking IV = Sword with Unbreaking III and Void.
-- Sword with Unbreaking IV + Sword with Void and Unbreaking III = Sword with Unbreaking III and Void.

 | Name | Normal Max Level | New Max Level |
 | --- | --- | --- | --- | --- | --- |